Sh7yk/hashcat-ru-corporate-rule/README.md

 # hashcat-ru-corporate-rule
-Simple rule for permutate a wordlist for russian corporate pass politics
+Simple rule for permutate a wordlist for russian corporate password politics